joshmeranda/kubedump/README.md

 it happens, and then look at it later.
 I also wanted to be able to filter those resources so I didn't have to look at a lot of unrelated pods or resources.
 This reminded me of `tcpdump` so I started working on `kubedump`.

-## What Resources are Collected?
-As of kubedump 0.3.4 the following resources can be collected and filtered:
-  - pod
-  - job

 ## How to Run
 There are two main ways to run kubedump, but both are availables using the `kubedump` binary.